Pope Pius XII's 1942 Christmas address: Contemporary reception

-The immediate reaction to the speech was generally positive, with the exception of the Nazis and Jewish victims in Poland.
-Diplomatic criticism of the Vatican's "moral authority" essentially ceased for an entire year, until the deportations of the Italian Jews began in 1943.
-A New York Times editorial called Pius XII a "lonely voice crying out of the silence of a continent".
-Phayer's survey of global news sources notes that every paper that covered the speech did so in a positive light, although none of them considered it front-page news.
-Tittmann pressured Pius XII in their diplomatic meetings to go further in his public statements, but privately wired the State Department that "taken as a whole, the message may be regarded as an arraignment of totalitarianism.
+Phayer has written that the immediate reaction to the speech was generally positive, with the exception of the Nazis and Jewish victims in Poland, and that diplomatic criticism of the Vatican's "moral authority" essentially ceased until the deportations of the Italian Jews began in 1943.
+A New York Times editorial called Pius a "lonely voice crying out of the silence of a continent".
+Phayer's survey of global news sources states that every paper that covered the speech did so in a positive light, although none of them considered it front-page news.
+U.S. representative to the Vatican Harold Tittmann pressured Pius in their diplomatic meetings to go further in his public statements, but privately wired the State Department that "taken as a whole, the message may be regarded as an arraignment of totalitarianism.
 Furthermore, the reference to the persecution of the Jews and mass deportations is unmistakeable."
+Tittmann also wrote, on the other hand, "The message does not satisfy those circles which had hoped that the Pope would this time call a spade a spade and discard his usual practice of speaking in generalities."

+The initial response of Francis D'Arcy-Osborne, the British ambassador to the Vatican, to the speech was dismissive.
+"He has produced the inevitable Five Points this year on the special social problem or social problems."
+After discussing the speech with the pope, Osborne reported, "To me he claimed that he had condemned the Jewish persecution.
+I could not dissent from this, though the condemnation is inferential and not specific, and comes at the end of a long dissertation on social problems."
+Osborne further commented, "While the address strikes me as being the most effective of the Pope's recent pronouncements, it suffers from the usual defect of exorbitant length and from the fact that... his teachings are weakened by the oratorical flux in which they are invariably enveloped."

+American Jesuit Vincent McCormick, the former rector of Pontifical Gregorian University, in a discussion with Pius's advisor Robert Leiber, described the pope's speech as having been "much too heavy, ideas not clean-cut, and obscurely expressed."